 A healthy stool is usually solid, soft, and brown.
 While diarrhea is unpleasant, it is not usually a sign of something serious.
-However, red or bloody diarrhea may be a sign of an underlying health problem.

 Diarrhea occurs when digested food material and water pass through the intestines too quickly.
 Instead of having time to form a solid mass, the material passes through in a liquid form.
 Diarrhea may appear red due to blood in the stool, certain medications, and the color of digested food.